Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

 You most likely will have to use a passive bi-amp setup, so you’re relying on the speaker’s internal crossover filter.

-Horizontal bi-amping is where each pair of stereo amps is devoted towards sending a specific filtered frequency range.
+Horizontal bi-amping is where each pair of stereo amps is devoted to sending a specific filtered frequency range.
 One amp has both its left and right channels going to the tweeters of each speaker.
 The other amp has both its left and right channels going to the woofers of each speaker.

 This setup most likely will always be an active bi-amp setup.
 There’d be little to no point in just relying on the speaker’s internal crossover networks here.